MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office365.md

    For more information about signing Windows PowerShell scripts, see [about_Signing](https://technet.microsoft.com/library/hh847874.aspx) in the PowerShell documentation library.

-6. Run the script and if prompted, supply the password for the admin account.
+6. Run the script and if prompted, supply the password for the Microsoft 365 admin account.
 If you modify the script and run it in the same Windows PowerShell session, you won't be prompted for credentials.

 > [!TIP]
 > You can also use this script to configure IRM for a SharePoint library.
 For this configuration, you will likely want to enable the additional option **Do not allow users to upload documents that do not support IRM**, to ensure that the library contains only protected documents.
 To do that, add the `-IrmReject` parameter to the Set-IrmConfiguration command in the script.